-Reservations are strongly recommended for cave tours, and can be made at Recreation.gov, or by calling (877) 444-6777.
-Those wishing to camp overnight in the backcountry must obtain a backcountry use permit for \$10 at Recreation.gov, or at the Mammoth Cave Campground Kiosk.
+Reservations are strongly recommended for cave tours.
+Those wishing to camp overnight in the backcountry must obtain a backcountry use permit (no charge) at the visitor center information desk.
 No license is required for fishing in the park.

-GETTING TO
+GETTING TO MAMMOTH CAVE